Child molestation convictions come with harsh penalties in Minnesota

 One of the lesser charges, criminal sexual conduct in the fifth degree, may be viewed as a gross misdemeanor and carry a sentence of one year in prison and a $3,000 fine.

 Anyone found guilty of child molestation will have to join the sex offender registry, which can hinder employment and housing opportunities.
 There is a stigma attached to such convictions that can forever change someone’s life, affecting relationships and reputations.
-A criminal defense attorney Minneapolis defendants can trust will be able to explain the state’s laws and present evidence to have charges reduced or even dismissed.
+A child molestation defense attorney Minneapolis defendants can trust will be able to explain the state’s laws and present evidence to have charges reduced or even dismissed.
 People who have been accused of child molestation should consult with an attorney as soon as possible.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.